kauri-io/Content/superblocks/hello-world.md

 };
 ```

-The `update` function ties everything together, calling the two functions defined above, and setting the `H2` tags to the values they return, or showing an error message.
+The `update` function ties everything together, calling the two functions defined above, and setting the `H2` tags to the values they return or showing an error message.

 ```javascript
 HelloWorld.prototype.update = function() {